RAK4600 Breakout Board Quick Start Guide

 - Now, the RAK4600 Breakout Board is now working in DFU Mode.
 In the application, you will see the default status of the breakout board, as shown in Figure 73.

-- The DFU application automatically starts to upgrade the firmware of your RAK4600 Breakout Board through DFU over BLE.
-After upgrading, the application restarts the breakout board, and the DFU mode is disabled.
-Now, you can use the RAK4600 Breakout Board with the latest firmware.
+- The DFU application will automatically begin upgrading the firmware of the RAK4600 Breakout Board via DFU over BLE.
+Once the upgrade is complete, the application will restart the breakout board, and DFU mode will be disabled.
+You can now use the RAK4600 Breakout Board with the latest firmware.